fui/fui-kk/README.md

 You will now have some test data to work with.

 ## KK Report (pdf)
-The makefile is meant as a simple tool to run all the scripts.
+The makefile is meant as a simple tool to run different parts of the software.

 If you need to download reports from nettskjema:
 ```